 History of the U.S. Mint – How have the United States Mint and its coins changed over the years?
 Find out here!

-Interactive Note – (Bureau of Engraving and Printing) – The interactive notes provide an animated tutorial of the security and design features of the new $5, $10, $20 and $50 bills.
+Interactive Note – (Bureau of Engraving and Printing) – The interactive notes provide an animated tutorial of the security and design features of the newest $5, $10, $20 and $50 bills.

 Minting Process Revealed – H.I.P.
-Pocket Change – (U.S. Mint) – Walks you through the production steps that turn a sheet of metal into a bag of coins.
+Pocket Change – (U.S. Mint) – A guide through the production steps that turn a sheet of metal into a bag of coins.

-Time Machine – This is a great site about learning the history of coins.
-There are great facts about interesting people, places, and events that are honored on our coins; you can now experience these people, places and events first hand.
+Time Machine – This is a great site for learning the history of coins.
+There are great facts about interesting people, places, and events that are honored on our coins; you can now experience these people, places, and events first hand.

-You Are Here – (Federal Trade Commission) – This site helps you think like a consumer and find out things like how advertising influences your decisions.
+You Are Here – (Federal Trade Commission) – Take an animated tour through a mall to see how to think like a consumer and how advertising influences your decisions.

-Banking Kids Page – Elementary – Learn how to deposit funds and withdraw funds from a savings account.
-Try out the puzzles.
+Banking Kids Page – Elementary – Information for all ages.
+Learn how to deposit funds and withdraw funds from a savings account.

 BrainPOP – Social Studies – BrainPOP’s has animated movies created to explain the world around us in an engaging way.
-There are some FREE movies, but most you have to subscribe to.
-Kids, make sure to talk this over with your parents.
+There are FREE movies about banking, credit cards, and debt.

 Create a Budget – PBS Kids Go – A budget, or spending plan, will help you cover all your needs, wants, expenses, and saving goals.
 It requires three things: Knowing how much money you spend, knowing your saving goals and managing your money.